marosolutions/marketing-ruby/README.md

                  address: nil,
                  tags: {},
                  add_ctags: [])`
-     * Sends a transactional campaign email to a recipient.
+     * Sends a transactional campaign email to a recipient contact.
 Sender's information will be automatically fetched from the transactional campaign, unless provided in the function arguments.
-     - `campaign_id`: must be a campaign that already exists when you call `svc->get()`.
-If you don't have one, first call `svc->create()`.
+     - `campaign_id`: must be a campaign that already exists when you call `get()`.
+If you don't have one, first call `create(...)`.
      - `content`: hash with the following fields: `name`, `html_part`, `text_part`
      - `ignoreDnm`: If true, ignores the Do Not Mail list for the recipient contact.
      - `contact`: hash defining the recipient with the following fields: `email`, `first_name`, `last_name`, `custom_field`